DeepikaBhambhani/TollTaxCalculator/README.md

 IMPLEMENTATION:
 Created YAML file to store time and amount charged during travel Implemented Rest controller which will call service class and calculate toll.
-Handled exceptions
 Used data transfer objects to receive request body.
-Created interface Vehicle which is implemented by different types of vehicles classed Implemented service classes to handle validations and business logic.
+Created interface Vehicle which is implemented by different types of vehicles classes Implemented service classes to handle validations and business logic.

+1.service : This package contains two service classes where whole business logic and validation is done.

+2.dto : These are data transfer objects created to fetch data from YAML file and to fetch request body.

+3.domain : This package consist of all model objects

+4.controller : This package has rest controller which calls services created in service package

+5.config : classes created in this package consist of configuration properties which are required and configured at the time of server start up and some constants

+6. exception handler: to handle controller thrown exception

+TEST Package :

+controller : Test cases related to controller classes are written. service : Unit test cases of service classes.

 ENHANCEMENTS:
 We can implement our own API to handle time and fee data and make a rest call to get all the information.